KwatME/Medicine.md/Pathogen/Bacterium/Mycobacteria/Mycobacteria tuberculosis.md

 30-60% dry weight is lipid.
 33% genome is for working with lipids.

-Lipids are virulent factors.
+Lipids are the virulent factors.
-- Stimulate granuloma formation.
+- Stimulate granuloma formation
 - Evade immune recognition
 - Prevent phagosome maturation
 - Inhibit dendritic cell maturation and T cell activation; significantly delays the process
-- Bind to monocytes

-There are 120 mycobacteria, and most live in the environment and don't infect human.
-They live at the interface between water and air, where lipids would be.
-Metabolize lipids.
+Aerobic nonmotile rod.

+## Life

-Mycobacteria tuberculosis is human specific and humans are the reserviors.
+Human specific and humans are the reserviors.

-Some environmental mycobacteria opportunistically infect human but are not contagious.
-Mycobacteria tuberculosis is adapted to human.
-Mycobacteria bovis is adapted to cattle, and via milk and meat, transmits to human.
-Mycobacteria avium complex.
-Mycobacteria leprae infects peripheral nervous system.

-Non-tuberculosis Mycobacteria (atypical Mycobacteria) live in the environment and infect cattles and humans with weaker immune system.

-Can digest oil.

-### Enter

 Transmits via air droplets, which are 1-5um in diameter (liquid evaporates leaving dry bacteria which resists drying and floats in the air for 6 huors.)

-### Colonize

-Aerobic nonmotile rod.

 Alveolar macrophage eats it.
 Dormant for years.

-Calcified granuloma indicates all bacteria are killed
+Calcified granuloma indicates all bacteria are killed.

-Cavities made by spilling lytic things are aerobic space good for replication.
+Cavities made by spilled lytic things make a good aerobic space for replication.

 ### Persist